abhishekarya1/Hash-Define-myNotes/content/java/generics.md

 **Overriding**: Compatibility is checked for both the return types and the method signature **before type erasure happens**.

-Collections are generic too, so the same rule applies here as periviously stated ([here](/java/coll/#collection-types-and-overriding))
+Collections are generic too, so the same rule applies here as previously noted ([here](/java/coll/#collection-types-and-overriding))
 ```java
 List<Number> foobar(){ }        // 1